mlx-graphs/mlx-graphs/CONTRIBUTING.md

 - Before [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), check if you are using the latest version of the project.
 If you are not up-to-date, see if updating fixes your issue first.
 - Do not to open duplicate issues**; before creating a new issue, go through existing ones to see if it has previously been reported.
 If your issue exists, comment with any additional information you have.
 - Select the appropriate issue template and fully complete it.
-If no template is available for your specific issue, please use a blank one and report as much details as needed
+If no template is available for your specific issue, please use a blank one and report as much details as needed.

 ### Reporting bugs